bhardwajkaran054/MongoClient/README.md

 ## Wrapping up

 Now, we have a fully functional **MongoDB Client Application** console app.
 We can create, read, update and delete documents in a MongoDB database.

 ---

+### Limitation
+* You can perform only one Document at a time like InsertOne(), UpdateOne() and DeleteOne()
+* It takes only simple JSON file.
+* Update operation on Array and Object not possible
+* Insert Operation require JSON format
+* Connection string only accept localhost connection string or MongoDB Campass connection string otherwise it show error.

+---